 Things that disrupt the balance of bacteria in the vagina:

 changes in estrogen throughout the menstrual cycle

 long term use of medications such as the oral contraceptive pill

 antibacterial or perfumed soaps or bath bombs

 diets high in sugar or low in nutrients

 Recurrent or chronic thrush

-By the time I meet a woman with chronic thrush it can already have caused a devastating effect on her self esteem and confidence around sex.
+By the time I start to work with a woman experiencing chronic thrush, it can already have caused a devastating effect on her self esteem and confidence around sex.
 It is not uncommon for me to meet young women of 19 or 20 who have had thrush for 3 or more years without being able to find the help they need.
 The emotional stress from recurrent thrush can cause a ripple effect in other areas of their lives and often there is often no-one to talk to about it.

-I believe that no woman should feel this way and it's why I love to assist women to conquer thrush once and forever.
+I believe that no woman should feel this way and it's why I'd love to assist you to conquer thrush once and forever.